sonyxperiadev/MultimediaForAndroidLibrary/README.md

 ## Gradle
 The project can be built using Gradle, you can import it as a project dependency.

-If you want Multimedia for Android Library as a jar run
+If you want to use Multimedia for Android Library as a jar run
 ```
 ./gradlew jarRelease
 ```